Perspective | What we’ll keep

 Before the pandemic, pants were sorted by fabric, function and fit.
 There were so many types: wool trousers, corduroys, chinos, leggings, jeggings, sweatpants, yoga pants and, inevitably, jeans with their many subcategories: skinny, boyfriend, distressed.
 But the pandemic has pared all that taxonomic specificity away, leaving us with only two kinds: Hard and Soft.

-Soft Pants are often terry cloth- or Lycra-based, and they always have elastic or drawstring waistbands.
+Soft Pants are often terry-cloth- or Lycra-based, and they always have elastic or drawstring waistbands.
 Hard Pants are any pants that have buttons, zippers, or itchy or unstretchy fabric.
 Soft Pants are a gentle embrace of the calves.
 Hard Pants are leg prisons.

 I used to be a person who wore pencil skirts and sheath dresses and all sorts of beautiful, uncomfortable things.
 A person who believed Karl Lagerfeld when he famously called sweatpants “a sign of defeat.”
 But when we began working from home, I quickly became a person who owned “nice” sweatpants (cool, tailored joggers for outdoor socially distanced hangs) and “house” sweatpants (old ones with pilled fabric that gave me pancake butt).
 I wore workout leggings and did not work out.